zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency04.md

 The objective of this test is to verify that the NS records are consistent between all authoritative name servers of the child zone.

+Two NS RR sets are considered to be equal if both sets have the same number of NS records, and for each NS record in one of the sets there is exactly one NS record with identical owner name, class, TTL and RDATA in the other NS set.

 ## Inputs

 * The domain name to be tested ("Child Zone").